Spring Registration Open!

 personal interest painting student uses watercolours to create art in a sketchbook.

-Our team can provide assisted enrollment up to 1-week after the first class meeting, by reaching out to coned@auarts.ca.
-Subject to capacity.
+Our team can provide assisted enrollment (subject to capacity) up to 1-week after the first class meeting, by reaching out to coned@auarts.ca.
+Please note, assisted enrollment requests will be subject to an additional fee of $25.
+We encourage students to register online and on-time to avoid additional fees and secure their spot.

 Ceramics